Greater-London-Authority/convert_upc/README.md

 estimates](https://data.london.gov.uk/dataset/modelled-population-backseries)
 used as a basis for the GLA’s population projections.

-The full GLA rebasing process is complex and involves fitting new annual net flows before splitting these out into gross flows and building a consistent annual population series.
+The full GLA rebasing process is somewhat complex and involves fitting new annual net flows before splitting these out into gross flows and building a consistent annual population series.

 However, if the goal is just to reassign already calculated UPC to international flows, without modifying the estimated population, then